nielsenz/Blog/content/Title- On Being a Link.md

 Category: Analysis
 Slug: on-being-a-link

-[Great post](https://austinkleon.com/2019/02/21/an-intercourse-with-the-world/) yesterday from Austin Kleon about why he writes.
+[Great post](https://austinkleon.com/2019/02/21/an-intercourse-with-the-world/) from Austin Kleon about why he writes.
 The whole thing is worth reading, but I’m going to pull out one section:

 > Karl Lagerfield died this week, and he said: “Books are a hard-bound drug with no danger of an overdose.
 I am the happy victim of books.”
 If books are drugs, then maybe my books are just gateway drugs that lead to better ones.
 I’m more than okay with that!